Miller-Kyle/chef-gpt/README.md

 | Deploy infra only  | `azd provision`            |
 | Deploy function    | `azd deploy`               |

-## Usage

-Once deployed, the application can be accessed via an HTTP endpoint provided by the Azure Function.
-Send a POST request with the desired recipe parameters (e.g., dietary preferences, time constraints) to generate a recipe and receive an AI-generated image of the meal.

 ## Model Instructions and Safety Parameters

 The model's instructions are stored in [gpt-instructions-safety](./model-instruction/gpt-instructions-safety.md).
 A Powershell script is provided to easily turn the markdown into a string that can be passed as the model's system message.
 The safety parameters are adapted from the sample safety instructions in Azure AI Studio, they are not complete and should not be assumed to be correct.
+The system message is stored in [configuration.bicep](./infra/configuration.bicep).

 ## Sequence